jalamani/SuiteCRM/NGSCMSAccessMigration.md

 ## Instructions for MS Access to MySQL migration

 1. Download MySQL ODBC Connector at https://dev.mysql.com/downloads/connector/odbc/ .
 The version to be downloaded depends on the Access application used.
-At NGS, the MS Access applications are 32-bit.
+At NGSC, the MS Access applications are 32-bit.

 2. Run your MySQL server.